 - Talking to someone else in the vehicle

 Cell phone use is the most common behavior and it contributes to the largest number of car accidents.
 Mobile devices are incredibly helpful, but they should not be used while operating a motor vehicle.
 Texting on cell phones causes lapses in attention that could have disastrous consequences.

 Time Limit for Filing a Distracted Driving Accident Claim

-It is crucial to understand that distracted driving accident victims have a two-year window with which to file a lawsuit against the alleged negligent driver.
-Any person who files a claim beyond the Virginia personal injury statute of limitations will likely be unable to recover the compensation they are entitled to.
+It is crucial to understand that like car accident cases, distracted driving accident victims have a two-year window with which to file a lawsuit against the alleged negligent driver.
+Any person who files a claim beyond the Virginia personal injury statute of limitations will likely be unable to recover the compensation they are entitled to for their injuries.

 Call a Virginia Beach Distracted Driving Accident Attorney Today

 If you or somebody you care about has been injured due to the actions of a distracted driver in Virginia Beach, the team at Shapiro, Washburn & Sharp is standing by to help you today.
 Our team has decades of experience investigating complex injury claims, and we know what it takes to stand up to aggressive insurance carriers.
 Let us use our resources to prove the negligence of the distracted driver so we can recover the compensation you need to move forward.